How does the Commission engage with other countries in this field?

-Find out more about Erasmus+ and international cooperation.
-Country and regional factsheets show how Erasmus+ is funding mobility and cooperation between Europe and other parts of the world.
+Policy dialogue should pave the way for increased cooperation and mobility between the EU and partner countries or regions.
+Country and regional factsheets show how the Erasmus+ programme is funding mobility and cooperation between Europe and other parts of the world.

 The Eastern Partnership is a joint policy initiative that aims to deepen and strengthen relations between the European Union (EU), its Member States and six Eastern partner countries: Armenia, Azerbaijan, Belarus, Georgia, Republic of Moldova and Ukraine.

 Policy issues are discussed in four thematic platforms:

 - Connectivity, energy efficiency, environment and climate change

 - Mobility and people-to-people contacts

 Education, youth and culture are addressed in Platform 4, which also covers policy dialogues on migration, mobility, integrated border management, and research and innovation.

 The Panel on Education, Culture and Youth was endorsed by the Eastern Partnership Summit in 2017.
 The Panel focuses on the implementation of deliverables 18 and 19 in the framework of the Youth and Education Package, leading the discussion on education, the culture and creative sectors, young people's skills, entrepreneurship and employability.